trueadm/ripple/website/docs/guide/components.md

 Ripple's component lifecycle is akin to Vue/Svelte/Solid.
 The root scope of your component only runs once, akin to the "setup" scope in Vue/Svelte/Solid.
-However, all child scopes such as nested template scopes, and blocks like `if` and `for`, may rerun if they have reactive variables within them.
+However, all child scopes such as nested template scopes, and blocks like `if` and `for`, may rerun if they contain reactive variables within them.
 Therefore, it is advisable to only write pure code within your components, and place side-effects within `effect()` to ensure they only run when intended.